GiuseppeELio/FRESCO-Board/README.md

 ```

 ####        Version 2
-> It works in local and exploits a WIFI connection to exchange data in real time with an IOT cloud platform.
+> It works as the one used in local but it also exploits a WIFI connection (ESP8266) to exchange data in real time with an IOT cloud platform (ThingSpeak).

 > the code is https://github.com/GiuseppeELio/PRC_Station/blob/main/Measurement_4_sensors_WiFi.ino
 In brief here is reported only the new part with respect to the version 1.